What is Satiety?

 Eating for satiety requires us to be more intentional with our food choices.
 Here, someone targets the macronutrients and micronutrients positively associated with a greater degree of satiety.
 These may include fibre and protein and the minerals and vitamins they are currently not getting enough of in their current diet to satisfy their cravings with fewer calories.

-Because our bodies crave enough of each of the essential nutrients, we can modify our diet to eat FOR satiety.
-So, when we give our bodies the nutrients it needs with fewer calories, we increase our satiety per calorie.
+Because our bodies crave enough of each of the essential nutrients, we can modify our diet to eat for satiety.
+When we give our bodies the nutrients they need with fewer calories, we increase our satiety per calorie.

-We guide our Optimisers through balancing their diet at the macronutrient and micronutrient levels in our Macros Masterclass and Micros Masterclass
+In our Macros Masterclass and Micros Masterclass, we guide our Optimisers through balancing their diet at the macronutrient and micronutrient levels.

 What is Sensory-Specific Satiety?